raquo/scala-dom-types/README.md

 Now you can't pass just about any random string as `propName`, and even `propValue` is now type checked.

-However, if all you want is more type safety in your application code, you might want to import tags / attrs / etc. from [Scala DOM Builder](https://github.com/raquo/scala-dom-builder)'s `simple` package instead because those don't require any boilerplate on your side.

 ## What about ScalaTags